marjoleinF/curtail/README.md

 #> risk        17
 ```

 Values NA indicate that curtailment is not yet possible for that item and decision.
-For stochastic curtailment, we can employ the `stochTable` function:

 Stochastic curtailment
 ----------------------